Operations – Health and Safety

 1-3.
 Student Disclosures

 Students may register an individual to be contacted if the student is determined to be missing.
 Prior to occupying university housing, students will be given the opportunity to designate an individual or individuals to be contacted by the university in the event that the student is determined to be missing (per chapter 2).
 A designation will remain in effect until changed or revoked by the student.
-The emergency contact information provided will be treated as confidential.
-Only authorized campus officials, and law enforcement officers in furtherance of a missing person investigation, may have access to the confidential contact information and it may not be disclosed to others.
+The missing student contact information provided will be treated as confidential, and will be used strictly for missing person purposes.
+Only authorized campus officials, and law enforcement officers in furtherance of a missing person investigation, may have access to the confidential contact information.

 a.
 Any individual on campus who has information that a residential student may be a missing person should immediately notify a university official from the list below:

 b.
-Any university official receiving such a report must immediately notify the University Police Department.
+Anyone who is notified of a missing student must immediately notify the University Police Department.
 The University Police Department must be notified regardless of whether the student has registered a contact person.

 2-2.
 Investigation and Response

-Within 24 hours after determining that a student is missing, the University Police Department will notify the registered contact(s) for the student.
-If the student is under 18 years old and not emancipated, the University Police Department will also notify the student’s custodial parent or guardian within the same 24 hours.
+Within 24 hours after officially determining that a student is missing, the University Police Department will notify the registered contact(s) for the student.
+The University Police Department will also notify the City of Cheney Police Department and the Spokane County Sheriff’s Office that the student is missing.
+If the student is under 18 years old and not emancipated, the University Police Department will notify the student’s custodial parent or guardian in addition to the confidential contact listed, if any, within the same 24 hours.

 2-4.
 Campus Communications